 October 1, 2014 ~ Lynsey Monckton Rubin, commonly known as singer, songwriter Lynsey de Paul, passed away in London, UK ~ Songwriter, wrote or co-wrote songs for Jack Wild (Taking It Easy, Bring Yourself Back To Me), Del Davis (Sugarloaf Hill), and the Fortunes (Storm In A Teacup).
 As a solo artist best known for a string of 1970s hits including Sugar Me, Getting A Drag and Won't Somebody Dance With Me.
 Represented UK in the 1977 Eurovision Songfestival with the song Rock Bottom, co-written with Michael Moran.
 The song would reach 2nd place, losing out to France's Marie Myriam's L'Oiseau Et L'Enfant ~ Rubin was born in 1948

-October 1, 2011 ~ George Edward Ballard, commonly known as jazz drummer Butch Ballard, passed away in Philadelphia, Pennsylvania, USA ~ Worked with Louis Armstrong, Count Basie, Duke Ellington, Cootie Williams, Ella Fitzgerald, Sarah Vaughan, Dinah Washington, Pearl Bailey, Eddie Lockjaw Davis, Eddie Cleanhead Vinson, Arnett Cobb, Clark Terry, Shadow Wilson, Woody Herman, Harry Carney, Paul Gonsalves, Jimmy Hamilton, Billy Strayhorn, Kay Davis, Chubby Kemp, Wendell Marshall, John Coltrane, Freddie Green, Harry Sweets Edison, Clark Terry, Emmett Berry, Bardu Ali, Willie Cook, Cat Anderson, Arnett Cobb, Lucky Millinder, Bootsie Barnes, Bob Dorsey, Eddy Vincent, Mercer Ellington, the Philadelphia Legends Of Jazz Orchestra, and others ~ Ballard was born in 1918
+October 1, 2011 ~ George Edward Ballard, commonly known as jazz drummer Butch Ballard, passed away in Philadelphia, Pennsylvania, USA ~ Worked with Louis Armstrong, Count Basie, Duke Ellington, Cootie Williams, Ella Fitzgerald, Sarah Vaughan, Dinah Washington, Pearl Bailey, Eddie Lockjaw Davis, Eddie Cleanhead Vinson, Arnett Cobb, Clark Terry, Shadow Wilson, Woody Herman, Harry Carney, Paul Gonsalves, Jimmy Hamilton, Billy Strayhorn, Kay Davis, Chubby Kemp, Wendell Marshall, John Coltrane, Freddie Green, Harry Sweets Edison, Clark Terry, Emmett Berry, Bardu Ali, Willie Cook, Cat Anderson, Arnett Cobb, Lucky Millinder, Bootsie Barnes, Bob Dorsey, Eddy Vincent, Mercer Ellington, and the Philadelphia Legends Of Jazz Orchestra ~ Ballard was born in 1918

 October 1, 2003 ~ Greig Stewart Jackson, commonly known as bassist Chubby Jackson, passed away in Rancho Bernardo, California, USA ~ Leader and sideman.
 Perhaps best known for his work with Woody Herman, driving Herman's rhythm section.
 As a leader acclaimed for his 1957 I'm Entitled To You album.
 Has also worked with Charlie Ventura, Dinah Washington, Charlie Barnet (Cherokee), Coleman Hawkins, Zoot Sims, Gerry Mulligan, Lionel Hampton, and others ~ Jackson was born in 1918